TUW-GEO/ReconOri/README.md

 python -m pip install scikit-image
 ```

-### PlugIn Itself
+### The PlugIn Itself

 Download the latest release of `selorecon.zip` from the [repository](https://github.com/TUW-GEO/selorecon/releases).
 To make the PlugIn accessible in QGIS, use menu `PlugIns` → entry `Manage and install plugins` → tab `Install from ZIP`,  choose the path to the archive just downloaded, and hit `Install Plugin`.

-Afterwards, activate the PlugIn in the QGIS PlugIn manager: menu `PlugIns` → entry `Manage and install plugins` → tab `Installed` → Check `SelORecon`.
+Make sure that the PlugIn is activated: menu `PlugIns` → entry `Manage and install plugins` → tab `Installed` → Check `SelORecon`.

 You should now see the PlugIn icon in the QGIS main window.
 If not: menu `View` → entry `Tool boxes` → check `PlugIn tool box`.

 ## Configuration

-Use `Settings` → `User profiles` → `Open active profile folder` and edit `python/plugins/selorecon/selorecon.cfg`, such that images and previews are found.
+By default, the PlugIn searches for full resolution images and previews in folders named `Images` and `Microfilm` next to the opened spread sheed.
+If your files are located elsewhere, use `Settings` → `User profiles` → `Open active profile folder`, and edit `python/plugins/selorecon/selorecon.cfg` in there accordingly.

 ## Acknowledgement